tapdata/tapdata-docs/docs/quick-start/install/install-tapdata-enterprise/install-tapdata-stand-alone.md

        yum -y install java-1.8.0-openjdk
        ```

-    2. Install MongoDB (version 4.0 and above), which will serve as the storage system for Tapdata to run related data, such as logs and metadata.
+    2. Install MongoDB (version 4.0 and above), which will serve as the storage system for TapData to run related data, such as logs and metadata.
 For more information, see [Deploy MongoDB Replica Set](../../../production-admin/install-replica-mongodb.md).

-3. Download the Tapdata installation package (contact us at [team@tapdata.io](mailto:team@tapdata.io) to obtain it) and upload it to the target device.
+3. Download the TapData installation package (contact us at [team@tapdata.io](mailto:team@tapdata.io) to obtain it) and upload it to the target device.

 4. On the target device, execute the command below to unzip the package and enter the unzipped directory.